jrcz-data-science-lab/VirtualAnatomy-Documentation/docs/Virtual-Anatomy-(Unreal-Engine)/ContentBrowser.md

-# First Glance at the Project

-You have now entered the `Explorer Level` of the project and are probably wondering where you should even start.
-No worries, we’ve got you covered.

-The scene you see loaded is in the `View Port`.
-This is where you can interact with different `Actors`, be it static meshes, post-processing volumes, and more.

-On the very right side, you see your `World Explorer`.
-This contains everything you see in the `View Port`, organized in folders.
-Each folder contains one or more `Scene Elements`, and each scene element contains one or more `Actors` that are displayed in your View Port, assuming they have something to display, like a `Static Mesh`.

-## What Is in the Scene

-### Folders with Names of Human Body

-Those folders contain exactly what you might imagine: scene components with the `Static Meshes` inside them.
-Each scene component represents a part of the model.

-For example, in the `Bones` directory, you can find a `Skull` sub-directory, and inside it, there are a lot of scene components that are static meshes, which contain the actual geometry and material of fragments of the human skull.
-Try to click on one to see where it is located in the `View Port`.
+---
+weight: -1
+---

-## Content Browser
+# Content browser

 On the very bottom of the Unreal Engine, you should see an icon with a folder; this is called the `Content Browser`.
-Here, all of the project files, assets, and `Blueprints` are located.
-This is what you can find there.
+Here, all the project files, assets, and Blueprints for the Virtual Anatomy are located.

+You can see below the content browser structure of this Unreal Engine project.
+There is a lot, but you do not need to swot it all at once.
+You will get used to it as you work with this project for a long time.

+!!!
+Warning
+    Content browser below TO BE UPDATED.
+Some directories are changed or removed, and some are added.
+Those changes have not been reflected in this document yet.

 ```shell
  ├── Blueprints